-Ask anyone, just about anyone, and they’ll tell you how important exercise is for our health.
+Ask anyone, just about anyone, and they will tell you how important exercise is for our health.

-Even the popular media has made it so well known that there’s a whole line of clothing — athleisure — that somehow makes wearing workout clothes all the time fashionable, even if you’re not actually working out at that present moment.
+Even the popular media has made it so well known that there is a new line of clothing — athleisure — that somehow makes wearing workout clothes all the time fashionable, even if you are not working out at that present moment.
 By the way, the Merriam-Webster dictionary defines athleisure as “casual clothing designed to be worn both for exercising and for general use.”

-When asked why, we’re ready with our laundry list of excuses — not enough time, no interest in exercising, don’t like sweating, hate being out of breath, makes me feel tired.
+When asked why, we are ready with our laundry list of excuses — not enough time, no interest in exercising, do not enjoy the sweating, hate being out of breath, makes me feel tired.

 The real reason we do not exercise regularly is that we find it immediately uncomfortable.
 Exercising pushes us out of our zones of comfort — out of our temperature regulated, air-purified, perfect indoors.

-It’s really not quite bizarre then, when after a near-lifetime of inactivity, we end up being diagnosed with some pretty serious chronic diseases — as depression, high blood pressure, and diabetes.
+It is not quite bizarre then when, after a near-lifetime of inactivity; we end up being diagnosed with some serious chronic diseases — like depression, high blood pressure, and diabetes.
 And then we wallop in self-pity and wonder how those horrible maladies came to torment us!

 But to begin with, we truly knew all along what we could have done differently.
 And yet we chose not to.

 6 Benefits of A Morning Workout

 A regular exercise routine — particularly a morning exercise routine — can confer a host of benefits.
 We would even argue that a morning exercise routine can set you up for daily success.

 For one, research shows that your testosterone levels are peaking in the early morning hours.